mjpritchard/test-decap-help/content/events/jasmin-conference-2023.md

 If you are interested in hearing more about how JASMIN can support your research, then this is a great opportunity to learn more, meet the team and other members of the user community.

+Some of the user highlight talks you can expect are shown below:

+- JASMIN Object Storage: Optimizing Performance for Climate Research, Amulya Chevturi and Matt Brow, CEH

+- Simple Loss Model for European Windstorms, Dhirendra Kumar, Reading university

+- Implementing EOCIS services in Jasmin's External Cloud, Niall McCarroll, Reading University

+- Use of JASMIN as a collaboration platform for the Met Office atmospheric dispersion model, Benjamin Drummond, The Met Office

+- Using the JASMIN Object Store and Cloud to Enable Oceanographic Research, Colin Sauze

+- Climate Modelling in the NERC CANARI science programme, Reinhard Schiemann, Reading university

+- Operational forecasting for the WesCon WOEST campaign, Laurent Marker, NCAS

 ## Programme

 <table class="table">